 The Small Business administration has extended the deadline to apply for an Economic Injury Disaster Loan (EIDL) to December 31, 2021.
 After working with the SBA and urging them to extend this much-needed funding, I hope that this assistance will help small businesses on the front lines of this crisis stay afloat.

-View a recording of Congressman Schneider’s webinar answering commonly asked questions about the SBA Disaster Loan program on YouTube.
+View a recording of Congressman Schneider’s webinar answering commonly asked questions about resources available for small businesses here.

 How to Apply for SBA Disaster Loan in Lake County, IL

 If your business is in Lake County IL and you want to apply for a Coronavirus (COVID-19) disaster assistance loan from the Small Business Administration (SBA), follow this protocol:

 Review the Coronavirus (COVID-19) Small Business Survival Guide, which contains links to information you can use to weather this challenging time and complete a loan application.